rixx/speedslides/slides.md

 ---

 <!--
-And then, every growing group of people sooner or later needs governance.
+And, coming back to the forum, every growing group of people sooner or later needs governance.
 Both speedrunners and software developers have a social and a technical kind of governance.

-Once you have a forum, you need moderation.
+Once you have a forum, or a mailing list, or a Discord server, you need moderation.
 Moderators need guidelines, a code of conduct, that somebody needs to write, and to enforce, and provide a place for confidential reports.

 On the technical side, in speedrunning there's deciding what the rules are, what counts as a glitch, making sure nobody